Skip to main content

 Step 1

-Students having concerns or complaints about an academic matter should first submit their complaint in writing to the appropriate faculty member in an effort to resolve the issue(s).
-If the faculty member does not respond within seven (7) calendar days, continue to Step 2.
+Students with concerns or complaints about an academic matter must first submit their complaint in writing to the appropriate faculty in an effort to resolve the issue(s).
+If the faculty member does not respond within 7 calendar days, continue to Step 2.

 Step 2

-If, after discussion with the appropriate faculty member, the dispute is not resolved, or if the faculty member does not respond to the written complaint within seven (7) calendar days, the student may appeal in writing to the appropriate department or program chair within ten (10) business days of notification of the faculty member's decision.
-The written complaint must specifically address the date and time of the alleged conflict or action, the date and time of the student meeting with the faculty member, a summary of the complaint along with any relevant documentation and specific resolution the student is seeking.
-The department or program chair will meet with the persons involved, attempt to resolve the issue, and then render a decision within five (5) business days.
-The decision will be communicated to the student in writing with a copy to the faculty member.
+If, after discussion with the faculty, the dispute is not resolved, or if the faculty does not respond to the written complaint within 7 calendar days, the student may appeal in writing to the supervising department or program chair within 10 business days of notification of the faculty's decision.
+The written complaint must specifically address the date and time of the alleged conflict or action, the date and time of the student meeting with the faculty, a summary of the complaint along with any relevant documentation and specific resolution the student is seeking.
+The department or program chair will meet with the persons involved, attempt to resolve the issue, and then render a decision within 5 business days.
+The decision will be communicated to the student in writing with a copy to the faculty.

 Step 3

-If the dispute is not resolved in Step 2 in a manner acceptable to the student, the student may appeal the decision in writing to the appropriate academic dean within ten (10) business days of notification of the department or program chair’s decision.
-The written complaint must include the written complaint submitted to the department or program chair, the department or program chair’s written decision, and any additional supporting documents, the Academic Dean will meet with the persons involved in an attempt to resolve the issue and then render a decision within five (5) business days, which will be communicated in writing.
-The decision will be communicated to the student in writing with a copy to the faculty member.
-The decision of the Academic Dean is final and cannot be appealed.
+If the dispute is not resolved in Step 2 in a manner acceptable to the student, the student may appeal the decision in writing to the supervising academic dean within 10 business days of notification of the department or program chair’s decision.
+The written complaint must include the written complaint submitted to the department or program chair, the department or program chair’s written decision, and any additional supporting documents, the academic dean will meet with the persons involved in an attempt to resolve the issue and then render a decision within 5 business days, which will be communicated in writing.
+The decision will be communicated to the student in writing with a copy to the faculty.
+The decision of the academic dean is final and cannot be appealed.

 When appealing a grade, the student is responsible for providing factual information and documentation in writing to support the grade modification they are seeking.
-If appealed beyond step 1 of the student complaint process herein, the department or program chair and Academic Dean shall carefully consider whether or not the grade and the decisions leading up to it (a) were within the scope of the authority of the individual making the decision, (b) were made in accordance with established policies and procedures, and (c) were neither arbitrary, capricious, nor in bad faith.
+If appealed beyond step 1 of the student complaint process herein, the department or program chair and academic dean will carefully consider whether or not the grade and the decisions leading up to it (a) were within the scope of the authority of the individual making the decision, (b) were made in accordance with established policies and procedures, and (c) were neither arbitrary, capricious, nor in bad faith.

 If a student appeals their final grade for a course, the formal appeal is to be submitted within the semester or term immediately following the one in which the course grade was received.
-All other complaint(s) must be submitted within ten (10) business days of the date of the issue(s) that led to the complaint.
+No grade appeals will be considered after this time.
+All other complaint(s) must be submitted within 10 business days of the date of the issue(s) that led to the complaint.

 This policy and procedure does not apply to issues related to sexual harassment, civil rights, Title IX, and disability concerns.
 Complaints or concerns related to civil rights issues should be discussed with the Executive Director of Human Resources at 269-927-8102.

-LMC distance education students wishing to file a formal complaint must first seek resolution through LMC’s Student Complaint Policies and Procedures.
-LMC participates in the State Authorization Reciprocity Agreement (SARA) through the state of Michigan.
-If a student's complaint cannot be resolved internally at LMC, the student may file a complaint with the state of Michigan – Licensing and Regulatory Affairs Department.
+Distance education students wishing to file a formal complaint must first seek resolution through the College’s Student Complaint policies and procedures.
+If a student's complaint cannot be resolved internally at the College, the student may file a complaint with the state of Michigan – Labor and Economic Opportunity Department.

-All complaints submitted in writing, signed by a student, and addressed to or submitted to an academic officer will remain on file for a minimum of ten years and may be shared with agencies that accredit the College or its programs unless the student expressly prohibits the College from doing so.
+All complaints submitted in writing, signed by a student, and addressed to or submitted to an academic administrator will remain on file for a minimum of 10 years and may be shared with agencies that accredit the College or its programs.
+The College will make reasonable efforts to anonymize complaints before sharing.
+Students who wish to prohibit the sharing of their complaints must submit a written request to the Office of Academic Affairs.